socalrug/hackathon-2024-04/README.md

 |  3:00 PM –  3:30 PM | Judges Deliberate; Complete Event Survey |
 |  3:30 PM –  4:00 PM | Award Presentation & Wrap-Up |

 *Note* The building is locked all day Sunday.
 If you leave during the event, please arrange to have someone open the door for you.
-You can also text Pablo Barajas Peach at 310-997-0142 to let you in.
+You can also text Pablo Barajas at 310-997-0142 to let you in.

 ## Rules

 * All participants must [register for the event](https://www.eventbrite.com/e/socalrug-data-science-hackathon-tickets-862572245807) and have a valid ticket to attend.
-* All participants must abide by the [SoCal RUG Code of Conduct](https://github.com/socalrug/hackathon-2023-04/blob/master/code-of-conduct.md), including the [R Consortium and the R Community Code of Conduct](https://wiki.r-consortium.org/view/R_Consortium_and_the_R_Community_Code_of_Conduct).
+* All participants must abide by the [SoCal RUG Code of Conduct](https://github.com/socalrug/hackathon-2024-04/blob/master/code-of-conduct.md), including the [R Consortium and the R Community Code of Conduct](https://wiki.r-consortium.org/view/R_Consortium_and_the_R_Community_Code_of_Conduct).
 * Participants are free to come and go during the event.
 However, any participant who has not checked in by 01:00 PM on Saturday will be considered a "no-show" and their spot may be given to someone else.
 * Participants are free to use any programming language or tool for their work.
 * Participants are free to work on their projects both on-site at the hackathon and off-site.
 It is highly encouraged that participants attend all working sessions to maximize team and group interactions.